 3. Safety Equipment

 Protecting your entire body from top to bottom while welding brass is crucial.
-Fire may touch accidentally.
-Wear an opaque welder’s helmet with eye protection, special welding gloves, heat-resistant jackets, ear muff or plugs, and rubber-soled shoes.
+Fire and spark may touch accidentally.
+Wear an opaque welder’s helmet with eye protection, mig welding gloves, heat-resistant jackets, ear muff or plugs, and rubber-soled shoes.

 4. Welding Area Selection

 Choosing a perfect welding area is vital to keep you safe and succeed in your welding project.
 Don’t forget to remove all the fire hazards from your welding location.
-Also, keep the place open and well-ventilated to allow the fumes to blow out quickly.
+Also, keep the place open and well-ventilated to get rid of the fumes quickly.

 Can You Weld Brass to Steel with A MIG Welder?

-It is not easy to ensure optimal welding strength and perfect steel appearance while welding brass to steel with a MIG welder.
-Instead, you can use the soldering or blazing method.
+However, it is not easy to ensure optimal welding strength and perfect steel appearance while welding brass to steel with a MIG welder.
+Instead, you should go for soldering or brazing method.

 Can You MIG Weld Brass To Brass?